 HB110 has continued Disadvantaged Pupil Impact Aid (formerly Economic Disadvantaged Funding) and Career Technical funding.
 In addition, there have been new restricted funds added as noted above under "Restricted Categorical Aid" for Gifted, English Learners (ESL) and Student Wellness.
-Using current October #2 funding factors, we have estimated revenues for these new restricted funding lines.
-The amount of DPIA is limited to 0% phase in growth for FY22 and 14% in FY23.
-We have flat lined funding at FY23 levels for FY24-FY26 due to uncertainty on continued funding of the current funding formula.
+Using current April funding factors, we have estimated revenues for these new restricted funding lines.
+The amount of DPIA is limited to 0% phase-in growth for FY22, 33.34% in FY23.
+We have flat lined funding at FY23 levels for FY24-27 due to uncertainty on continued funding of the current funding formula.
+The district has elected to also post Catastrophic Aid for special education as restrict revenues.